JaneliaSciComp/G4_Display_Tools/docs/protocol-designer_metadata_tutorial.md

 So the Google Sheets is done.
 Great!
 But how does the Conductor access these values?

 To give it access, we must open the [G4 Protocol Designer](protocol-designer.md).
-If you've never opened the designer before, [click here](protocol-designer.md) for details on how to open it.
-Simply put, you can browse to G4_Display_Tools/G4_Protocol_Designer/G4_Protocol_Designer.m, open this file in MATLAB, and run it.
-Assuming your path is set up correctly and you have your configuration file in place, it should open the main Designer window.
+If you've never opened the designer before, follow the documentation about the [G4 Protocol Designer](protocol-designer.md) for details on how to open it.
+Simply put, you can browse to `G4_Display_Tools/G4_Protocol_Designer/G4_Protocol_Designer.m`, open this file in MATLAB, and run it.
+Assuming your path is set up correctly and you have your configuration file in place, it should open the main Protocol Designer window.

 Once it's open, go to *File*{:.gui-btn} → *Settings*{:.gui-btn} at the top left corner.
 This window should appear: